seleneledain/ipeo-project/README.md

 ## Data

-Data was downloaded from the [Sentinel Hub EO Browzer](https://apps.sentinel-hub.com/eo-browser/).
+Data was downloaded from the [Sentinel Hub EO Browser](https://apps.sentinel-hub.com/eo-browser/).
 The ground truth were hand labelled from images using QGIS.

 The data necessary to run the project can be downloaded [here.](https://drive.google.com/drive/folders/1B_3tv_uJuDsumA87xexR0jrAJXqiS6Br?usp=sharing).
 Rename this folder as "data" and place it as indicated in the **Project directory** above to start running the code.

 ## How to run the code

-Specific models requires :
+Specific modules that are requires are:

 * numpy
 * skimage